Lost-Outpost/sovngarde/HELP.md

 All modlists in the Animonculory use semantic versioning which translates to the following:

-2.0.x are save game safe.
+- 2.0.x are save game safe

-2.x.x may require a new save game. x.0.0 definitely requires a new save game.
+- 2.x.x may require a new save game

+- x.0.0 definitely requires a new save game

 ## Will saves from one beta version be safe with another beta version or the full release?